franciscop/server/docs/documentation/README.md

 };
 ```

-<blockquote class="warning">**Avoid callback-based functions**: error propagations is problematic and they have to be converted to promises.
+<blockquote class="warning">**Avoid callback-based functions**: error propagation is problematic and they have to be converted to promises.
 Strongly prefer an async/await workflow.</blockquote>

-### Express middleware
+## Express middleware

 Server.js is using express as the underlying library (we <3 express!).
 You can import middleware designed for express with `modern`: